 Just like the modern Le Mans 24 Hour race, the action continues through the night.
 Night time racing brings its own unique feel.
 I remember from my time as a rally driver really enjoying the night stages in the forests.
 The Pit Lane is still alive in the dead of night…

 The noise & smell of these fantastic machines just takes you back to a golden age of motor racing.
-It is going to feel a long wait before the 2 years is up for this fantastic event to come around again!!!
+It is going to feel a long wait before the 2 years is up for this fantastic event to come around again in 2020!!